Sunshinesheep/OpenBehavior-doc/docs/source/generate_scenarios_by_openbehavior.md

 ### Overview
 This example demonstrates a standard multi-vehicle interaction on a highway-style straight road.
-1. **The Ego Vehicle** follows a specific path with a "cautious" driving style.
+1. **The Ego Vehicle** follows a specific path.
-2. **Standard NPCs** (npc1, npc2, npc3) use rule-based "normal" models with randomized spatial ranges to ensure scenario diversity.
+2. **Standard NPCs** (npc1, npc2, npc3) use rule-based models with randomized spatial ranges to ensure scenario diversity.
 3. **Adaptive NPC** (npc4) utilizes our **Behavioral Model Binding** mechanism, which dynamically switches its driving profile based on the `scenario_mode`.

 ### Scenario Script
 The main script orchestrates the orchestration block.
-It defines the map, initializes actors, and executes a 40-second parallel simulation where each agent fulfills its bound Behavior Profile.
+It defines the map, initializes actors, and executes a 40-second parallel simulation.

     import openbehavior_basic.osc
     import adaptive.osc